React Native session replay

 The recommended way to set up PostHog for React Native is to use the PostHogProvider

 .
-This utilizes the Context API to pass the PostHog client around, enable autocapture, and ensure that the queue is flushed at the right time.
+This utilizes the Context API to pass the PostHog client around, and enables autocapture.

 To set up PostHogProvider